45Q: Credit for Carbon Oxide Sequestration

 Helpful Tips

-Tax-exempt entities can leverage these credits through a new mechanism known as "elective" or "direct" pay.
+Direct Pay is eligible for this credit for tax-exempt entities.
 To learn more about how these tax credits work for entities with and without tax liability, check out our Funding Guidance here: https://cityrenewables.org/funding-guidance/understanding-available-incentives/tax-credits-for-renewable-energy/

 Other Notes